ga-adi-gelato/Course-Materials/lessons/java-essentials/interfaces-and-abstract-classes-lesson/readme.md

 ### Independent practice (15 min)

->Check: Have students create 5 more interfaces to add to the Animal class
+>Check: Create 5 more interfaces to add to the Animal class

->Instructor Note: review the interfaces afterward

 ### Conclusion (5 min)